usnistgov/OSCAL/docs/content/contribute/_index.md

 ## Contact

-To learn more about how OSCAL can help you, [contact us](contact/)!
+If you are interested in contributing, please feel free to [contact us](contact/)!